divkakwani/alglib/alglib/graph/readme.md

 themselves.
 Hence, any iterator to vertices or edges are always constant.

 As a consquence of having private copies, the graph classes can have a big memory footprint.
 On the flip-side, if the graph classes do not create their own copies, it can in no way ensure the vertices remain constant.

-For better efficiency, the addition of move-semantics and eliding copying for const- vertices is in the pipeline.
+For better efficiency, the addition of move-semantics and eliding copying for const- vertices is under consideration.

 ### Algorithms on the Graph Classes